-That night, Tallulah, his Indian grandmother, comes to visit him in his dreams.
-She left them in the spring to join the great white falcon in the sky.
+That night Hector's Native American grandmother, Tallulah, pays him a visit in his dream.
+Around eight months ago, she left Hector's family to join the great white falcon in the sky.
 In her gentle voice, she whispers: “Hector, it's up to you to reinvent the magic of Christmas.
 You can change things.
 Search in your heart and you’ll find the solution.”

-When he wakes up, Hector thinks about his dream.
+When he wakes up, Hector cannot stop thinking about his dream.
 “Reinvent the magic of Christmas,” Tallulah said.
-He thinks it over and jots down ideas on a sheet of paper, but crosses them out one by one.
+He thinks about her words and jots down ideas on a sheet of paper, but crosses them out one by one.
 Suddenly, his face lights up.

-After lunch, Hector hangs a “Do not disturb” sign on the door of his bedroom, closes the curtains, and sits down in his laboratory.
-This is what he calls the little corner he has set up in his room.
-A wooden plank across two sawhorses, a big lamp with a magnifying glass, and all the materials from the chemistry set that he got for his birthday.
+After lunch, Hector hangs a “do not disturb” sign on the door of his bedroom, closes the curtains, and sits down in his laboratory.
+This little corner of his room is equipped with a big lamp, magnifying glass, and all the materials from the chemistry set his parents got him for his birthday.

-Licorice, chocolate chip, cinnamon, star anise powder, three drops of Ayahuasca, a drop of the small seed of Nahele, and two drops of moonflower.
-He has found the magic formula!
+Licorice, chocolate chips, cinnamon, star anise powder, three drops of Ayahuasca, a drop of the small seed of Nahele, and two drops of moonflower.
+He discovered the Christmas Spirit elixir formula!

-Using colored paper that he has taken from his mother’s desk, he cuts, folds, and glues.
-Thirty little envelopes that are red, green, blue, yellow, or purple, and into which he has put two drops of his mixture before closing them carefully.
-On each one, he places a sticker he has printed out on the computer: a sketch of a little elf, with a sentence written in capital letters.
+Using colored paper from his mother’s desk, Hector cuts, folds, and glues.
+He makes thirty red, green, blue, yellow, and purple envelopes into which he carefully applies two drops of Christmas Spirit elixir.
+On each card, he places a sticker of a little elf with a sentence written in capital letters.

-The next day, after lunch, Hector gets on his bike.
-Along each street in the village, he slips a colored envelope under the door of the first house, on the left side and on the right.
-Once his rounds are done, he goes back home.
-In his room, he sits down on his bed and waits.
-When it's 5 o’clock, he comes downstairs, checks to see that no one is looking, opens the front door noiselessly, and then, as if he had just come in, he closes the door.
-He waits a few seconds and calls: “Mom, Dad, Yohan, come quick!”
-In his hand, he holds a little red envelope.
+The next day after lunch, Hector gets on his bike.
+Along each street in the village, he slips a colored envelope under the door of the first house on both the left and right side of every street.
+Once he finishes all his rounds, Hector returns home.
+He sits down on his bed and waits.
+When it's 5 o’clock, he tip-toes downstairs, checks to make sure that no one is looking, then quietly opens the front door and slips outside.
+Then Hector then walks back into the house, pretending to have just returned home and discovered the little red letter.
+“Mom, Dad, Yohan, come quick!”
+He calls.

-All four of them are in the living room, staring at the envelope.
-The label reads: “Open as a family.
+When all four of them are standing together in the living room, Hector reads the label aloud.
+“Open this letter as a family.
 After opening me, you should close me again and slip me under the door of the neighbor to your right.”

-Hats, scarves.
-They rush outside.
-They look like four bundled-up little elves.
+The family bundles themselves in hats and scarves and coats and rush outside.
 His brother takes the red scooter, and his father the blue one.

-His brother comes back with two huge servings of cotton candy.
+His brother walks towards him holding two huge servings of cotton candy.
 They both sit down on the bench across from the dazzling Christmas tree.
 While enjoying his treat, Hector smiles.
 In all the eyes that meet his, there is that little spark that shines, a little spark of happiness that tastes like childhood.
 “Thank you, Tallulah,” he whispers quietly.